tdwg/dwc/docs/public_review/index.md

 ## 1 Introduction

 This is the first public review that is part of a three-times-per-year update and release cycle for the Darwin Core Standard.
-It follows the change procedures established by the [TDWG Vocabulary Maintenance Specification](http://rs.tdwg.org/vms/doc/specification/).
+It follows the change procedures established in the [TDWG Vocabulary Maintenance Specification](http://rs.tdwg.org/vms/doc/specification/).

 ### 1.1 Timeline

 The public review will consist of 30 days of active discussion during which the proposed changes may be modified, followed by a 30 day period with no dissenting opinion.
 Any proposals for which consensus is reached during the first 30 day discussion period will be included in this release cycle.
 Those proposals for which dissent and discussion continues beyond the first 30 day period will be considered for the following release cycle.

-It is anticipated that changes achieving consensus in this cycle will be published in early October 2026, subject to Executive Committee ratification, with public review for the next cycle beginning in early November.
+It is anticipated that changes achieving consensus in this cycle will be published in early October 2026, subject to Executive Committee ratification of the changes, with public review for the next cycle beginning in early November.

 ### 1.2 Categories of changes included in this review